Anthony Schwartz

-Anthony Schwartz (born September 5, 2000) is an American professional football wide receiver.
+Anthony Schwartz (born September 5, 2000) is an American professional football player who was a wide receiver in the National Football League (NFL).
 He played college football for the Auburn Tigers.
 A world-class sprinter during his high school years, Schwartz held the world under-18 best in the 100 meters between 2017 and 2022.

 Amateur career

-As a 16-year old track athlete in high school, Schwartz set a new World Youth Best of 10.15 seconds over 100 meters on March 31, 2017, which was a record he held until it was beaten by 17-year old Christian Miller (sprinter) in 2023.
+As a 16-year old track athlete in high school, Schwartz set a new World Youth Best of 10.15 seconds over 100 meters on March 31, 2017, which was a record he held until it was beaten by 16-year old Puripol Boonson in 2022.

 A native of Pembroke Pines, Florida, Schwartz also played football in high school, and was ranked the No. 22 prospect in the state by Rivals.com.
-On February 7, 2018, Schwartz signed a national letter of intent to play football and run track for the Auburn Tigers.
-He played for Auburn during the 2018 season, including their appearance in the 2018 Music City Bowl, where he scored a second-quarter touchdown.
+On February 7, 2018, Schwartz signed a national letter of intent to play football and run track at Auburn University.
+He played football for the Tigers during the 2018 season, including their appearance in the 2018 Music City Bowl, where he scored a second-quarter touchdown.